skytekx/skytekx-1710-server-ts3pp-backup/README.md

-# [](#header-1)Tekxit2 server with plugins
+# [](#header-1)SkyTekx server with plugins
-Tekxit 2 is a combination of Tekkit and Hexxit in Minecraft 1.7.10.
+SkyTekx is a combination of Tekkit, Hexxit and SkyFactory2.5 in Minecraft 1.7.10.

 ## [](#header-2)Installation